 Myth: You Should Never Offer Full Price

-“These days, low-ball offers on move-in ready homes don’t fly in my local market,” said Justin Davis of Keller Williams Realty in Albuquerque, N.M.
+“These days, low-ball offers on move-in-ready homes don’t fly in my local market,” said Justin Davis of Keller Williams Realty in Albuquerque, New Mexico.
 “When housing inventory is low and demand is sky-high, you need to come in with a respectable, competitive offer.”

 Myth: Buying a Condo Is Just Like Buying a Home